 In January 2017, Arts Council England awarded three year funding through its Cultural Destinations scheme to a consortium of arts and destination organisations in the borough.
 From 2017 – 2019, FESTIVAL.ORG will be working in partnership with the Royal Borough of Greenwich, Visit Greenwich and the Royal Greenwich Heritage Trust to raise the profile of Woolwich by delivering an arts-led events programme in Woolwich Town Centre and Woolwich Royal Arsenal.
-This activity aims to capitalise on the arrival of the Crossrail service in Woolwich in 2018, to increase local residents’ pride and engagement in where they live, and to position Woolwich as a developing tourism destination with a growing visitor economy.
+This activity aims to increase local residents’ pride and engagement in where they live, and to position Woolwich as a developing tourism destination with a growing visitor economy.

 In year one of the programme, Cultural Destination events were attended by approximately 16,000 people, with residents and visitors enjoying all sorts of activities including: